tappitikarrass/boa-font/README.md

 ------------
 Clone repo and run `install.sh`

-editio and adding new icons
+editing and adding new icons
 ---------------------------
 Use FontForge.
 Project file is `boa-font.sfd`